geshan/geshan.github.com/posts/2025-02-11-ollama-docker-compose.md

 * `image: ghcr.io/open-webui/open-webui:main`: This uses the Open WebUI image from the GitHub Container Registry (ghcr.io). `main` specifies a particular version (the main branch).
 * `container_name: open-webui`: Gives the container a specific name.
 * `volumes`: - `open-webui:/app/backend/data`: Similar to Ollama, this creates persistent storage for Open WebUI's data. /app/backend/data is where Open WebUI stores its data. open-webui: is another named volume.
 This keeps your Open WebUI settings and data safe.
 * `depends_on`: - ollama: This is crucial.
 It tells Docker Compose that the Open WebUI service depends on the Ollama service.
 Docker Compose will start Ollama before starting Open WebUI.
-This is essential because Open WebUI needs Ollama to be running to function.
-It's like saying, "Don't start the dashboard until the engine is running”.
+This is essential because Open WebUI needs Ollama to run and function.
+It's like saying, "Don't start the dashboard until the engine runs”.
 Read more about [Docker compose depends on](/blog/2024/02/docker-compose-depends-on/).
 * `ports`: `- 3000:8080` This maps port 3000 on your host machine to port 8080 inside the Open WebUI container.
 Open WebUI runs on port 8080.
 This means you'll access the Open WebUI interface by going to http://localhost:3000 in your web browser.
 * `environment`: This sets environment variables inside the Open WebUI container.
 These are configuration settings.